-Question: 'The following are reasons that people sometimes give for drinking alcohol.
-Thinking of all the times you drink, how often would you say that you drink for the following reasons?'
+Question: The following are reasons that people sometimes give for drinking alcohol.
+Thinking of all the times you drink, how often would you say that you drink for the following reasons?
 Base: LGBTQ+ drinkers who score 'increasing risk' (8-15) on the AUDIT (n=657); cis-heterosexual drinkers who score 'increasing risk' on the AUDIT (n=1,056).

 Among higher-risk drinkers, it is conformity motives (green) that stand out as distinguishing LGBTQ+ and cis-heterosexual drinkers (Figure 12).
-For example, LGBTQ+ adults who drink at higher risk levels are 81% more likely to cite drinking 'to be liked', 66% more likely to cite drinking 'to fit in with a group you like' and 56% more likely to cite drinking 'so you won't feel left out' than their cis-heterosexual counterparts.
+For example, LGBTQ+ adults who drink at higher risk levels are 47% more likely to cite drinking 'to be liked', and 38% more likely to cite drinking 'to fit in with a group you like' and 'so you won't feel left out' than their cis-heterosexual counterparts.
 These findings may resonate with reports of peer pressure to drink in the commercial gay scene.
+63,64